Aigle–Sépey–Diablerets railway line: History

 Its lowest elevation is at the station at Aigle, 404 m (1,325 ft) above sea level, rising to 1,157 m (3,796 ft) at Les Diablerets Station, a total climb of 753 m (2,470 ft).

 The Great Fire

-The night of 26 June 1940 was probably the worst in the history of the ASD when a fire destroyed its depot.
-Not only were the railway's facilities destroyed but three electric railcars and 4 passenger cars were lost.
+On the night of 26 June 1940, a fire destroyed the ASD depot.
+The railway's facilities destroyed, and three electric railcars and 4 passenger cars were lost.
 Following the tragedy there was speculation that the railway might be abandoned.
-However, a decision was made to save and restore as much as possible and, in addition, ASD was able to lease rolling stock from other companies in order to ensure the continuation of the service.
+However, a decision was made to save and restore as much as possible.
+ASD was able to lease rolling stock from other companies in order to ensure the continuation of the service.

 At the same time, a Westinghouse system replaced the existing braking equipment so enabling the rolling stock to travel on the Chemin de fer Aigle-Ollon-Monthey-Champéry line.

 Consolidation

 In 1975 the four local railway companies, Aigle-Leysin (AL); Aigle-Ollon-Monthey-Champéry (AOMC); Aigle-Sépey-Diablerets (ASD) and Bex-Villars-Bretaye (BVB) formed Transports Publics du Chablais Operating Community (TPC).
 This brought about increased co-operation between the companies in the provision of community-based services.

 In 1985, the Federal Government informed ASD, and other privately operated railways, that it would cease all funding the following year, however they renewed a federal concession for a further period of 50 years.
 An agreement was signed between the Canton of Vaud, the communities served by the railway and the ASD and its partners to renew rolling stock and upgrade the track.

 In the mid-1990s, faced with greatly increased operating costs, the Canton of Vaud and the communities served by the railway petitioned the Federal Government to revoke its 1985 decision.
 The Federal Government did so and in 1996, recognizing the importance of this regional line as a public transportation carrier, awarded the line with a contract to provide a public transportation service.
 This brought about, in 1999, the founding of Transports Publics du Chablais as the parent body of local public transportation with the four local railway companies as founding members.